Solihull: 20th century

-On 8 July 1939, Prime Minister Neville Chamberlain and the Duchess of Kent opened "Elmdon Airport" in Solihull.
+On 8 July 1939, prime minister Neville Chamberlain and the Duchess of Kent opened "Elmdon Airport" in Solihull.
 The Elmdon Terminal, which incorporated the airport's air traffic control tower, is famous for having been designed by Norman and Dawbarn in the Art Deco style.
 Shortly after its opening, the airport was requisitioned for use in World War II, becoming RAF Elmdon.
 On 8 July 1946, the aerodrome was reopened to civilian operations, although it remained under government control.
 In 1960, control of the airport was handed to Birmingham City Council, and it was renamed "Birmingham International Airport".
 At that time, despite being England's second city, Birmingham was without an airport, and Elmdon Airport in Solihull was the closest.
-Reflecting the fact that Birmingham Airport was in Solihull and not Birmingham, Birmingham International Rail Station was provided to transport passengers over the 8 mi journey to Birmingham.
+Reflecting the fact that Birmingham Airport was in Solihull and not Birmingham, Birmingham International railway station was provided to transport passengers over the 8 mi journey to Birmingham.
 The airport and station are connected via Air-Rail Link.
 Amongst some Solihull residents, the airport is still affectionately known as Elmdon Airport.

 By the time World War II began, Solihull had become a reception area for evacuated children from Coventry and the East End of London.
 Some barrage balloons, smokescreen generators and searchlights were erected around Solihull in an effort to confuse any enemy bomber aircraft flying over head on their way to critical major industrial areas.
 A military convalescent hospital was opened in Tudor Grange House, and a British Restaurant was opened up on Mill Lane.
 The town adopted the ship HMS Vivacious in 1942.
 In preparation for the D-Day landings, an American Army headquarters was established on Blossomfield Road.
 The town also had a Home Guard Battalion.